-Refunds for dropped courses or withdrawal from the College are based on the percentage of the term completed.
+Refunds for dropped courses or withdrawal from the college are based on the percentage of the term completed.
 Refunds vary depending on the length of the term for which a student is enrolled.
 A regular term is 16 weeks; however, some courses are offered in terms that are less than 16 weeks.
-The student billing system will automatically calculate the refund due based on the time of day a drop is processed.
-Information regarding specific dates and the percentage of refunds allowed are published each year in the course registration guide at www.MineralArea.edu.
+The student billing system will automatically calculate the refund due based on the day a drop is submitted.
+Information regarding specific dates and the percentage of refunds allowed are published each year on the My Account Info tab in MyMAC.